 Skip to main content

-I'm about to close on a mortgage.
-What are the key steps I can expect in the mortgage closing process?
+I'm about to close on a real estate purchase transaction with a mortgage.
+What can I expect in the mortgage closing process?

-During this time, you sign legally binding documents in which you agree to pay back a loan and grant the lender the right to take back the house if you do not make the payments you agreed to.
+You have contracted to buy a house and been offered a loan with certain terms and conditions.
+You have a settlement agent to coordinate the transaction to make sure all of the contractual obligations are accounted for.
+At a designated time, you will provide necessary funds to the settlement agent and sign legally binding documents in which you agree to pay back a loan and grant the lender the right to take back the house if you do not make your payments.

-The closing is a key final step in the purchasing and financing of a home.
+The closing, sometimes called consummation or the settlement, is a key final step in the purchasing and financing of a home.

-Your lender transfers money that you are borrowing to the seller on your behalf, and the seller signs a document called a "deed," which is the legal document making you the owner of the home.
-The title company – or escrow company (in most western states) or closing attorney (in some eastern states) – prepares additional documents that support the transfer of the home to you and then records these documents with the county registrar’s office or county register of deeds.
-You may also have to sign additional documents that identify your rights and obligations as the home loan borrower.
+Your lender transfers money that you are borrowing to the settlement agent for delivery to the seller on your behalf, and the seller signs a document called a "deed," which is the legal document making you the owner of the home.
+The settlement agent, often a title company or escrow company (in most western states) or a closing attorney (in some eastern states) prepares additional documents that support the transfer of the home to you and then records these documents with the county registrar’s office or county register of deeds.
+You may also have to sign additional documents that identify your rights and obligations as the homeowner and loan borrower.

 Here’s what you can expect: